 Section 2.2.
 Indirect application?

 However, the EPO can fully recognize certain general principles of law common to all member states (D11 / 91).

-The European Convention for the Protection of Human Rights contains rules which express general principles of law common to the Member States of the European Patent Organization.
-Such rules must therefore be considered as part of the legal system of this Organization and be observed by all its instances.
+The European Convention for the Protection of Human Rights contains rules which express general principles of law common to the member states of the European Patent Organization.
+Such rules should therefore be considered as part of the legal system of this Organization and be observed by all its bodies.

-By way of illustration, it is quite possible / understandable to invoke principles of the ECHR in cases involving:
+By way of illustration, it is entirely possible / understandable to invoke the principles of the ECHR in cases involving:

 - public order (T149 / 11) ;

 - pharmaceutical products and their implications for health;

 - human dignity (T149 / 11 and T369 / 13);

 - the patentability of the living and / or embryos.